cyrusteo001/Accouting-Hack-2019/README.md

 ## APIs
 #### GET users by username
-search for users when logging in
+- Search for users when logging in
-Request: `username, password`
+- Request: `username, password`
-Response:
+- Response:
 ```
 {
     username: "johnlee97",